This is the multi-page printable view of this section. Click here to print.

 Caution

-If you delete the image, all tags within the image will be deleted as well.
+If you delete the image, all tags within the image will also be deleted.

-3. Image list Click the Settings icon at the top of the page and select the Registry name and Repository name where the Image to be deleted is stored.
+3. Image List Click the Settings icon at the top of the page and select the Registry name and Repository name where the Image to be deleted is stored, respectively.

-7. After deletion is complete, check on the Image List page whether the resource has been deleted.
+7. After the deletion is complete, verify on the Image List page that the resource has been deleted.

-To view detailed image tag information, follow these steps.
+To view detailed information about the image tag, follow these steps.

 3. Image List Click the Settings icon at the top of the page and select the Registry name and Repository name where the Image to view detailed information is stored.

-4. Image List page, click the resource (Image) to view detailed information.
-Navigate to the Image Details page.
+4. Image List page: click the resource (Image) to view detailed information.
+You will be taken to the Image Details page.

-• Image Details Click the Tags tab on the right side of the detailed information tab at the top of the page.
-Go to the Tags List page.
+• Image Details Click the Tags tab to the right of the Details tab at the top of the page.
+You will be taken to the Tags List page.

 • A single image Digest can have multiple tag names